Do you aspire to take on the global complexities of logistics and supply chain management?

 Many of our students also stay local and find job opportunities regionally in small and medium firms or even set-up their own businesses as well-equipped entrepreneurs.

 You gain much more than an academic qualification when you graduate from Kent Business School – we enhance your student experience and accelerate your career prospects.

 In today’s business climate employers are increasingly demanding more from new employees, we are therefore proud that they continually target our graduates for their organisations across the globe.
 Employers respect our robust teaching and reputation for delivering international business expertise, leading global research and an outstanding international learning experience.

-The programme is accredited by the Chartered Institute of Logistics and Transport (CILT), the UK‘s independent professional body for logistics, supply chains and transport.
+CILT is the UK‘s independent professional body for logistics, supply chains and transport.
 The CILT network connects members worldwide and is the greatest source of professional expertise for the industry.
 Accreditation and membership deliver significant benefit in terms of career prospects.

 Kent Business School has close links with: ifs (Institute of Financial Services); dunnhumby, who partners the Consumer Insight Service in the Centre for Value Chain Research; Hong Kong Baptist University, with whom we offer a joint Master’s programme in Operational Research and Finance Business Statistics; University of Castellanza (Italy); Audencia Nantes Business School (France); Aarhus School of Business and Social Sciences (Denmark); Universiti Teknologi Malaysia; University of Ingolstadt, Bayern (Germany); City University of Hong Kong; Renmin University of China, School of Business.

 All students registered for a taught Master's programme are eligible to apply for a place on our Global Skills Award Programme.
 The programme is designed to broaden your understanding of global issues and current affairs as well as to develop personal skills which will enhance your employability.